-Uzma Quraishi is Assistant Professor of History at Sam Houston State University.
-Quraishi is a historian of the twentieth century United States, with areas of specialization in immigration, ethnicity, and race.
+Uzma Quraishi is Associate Professor of History at Sam Houston State University.
+Dr. Quraishi is a historian of the twentieth century United States, with areas of specialization in immigration, ethnicity, and race.

 Photo by: James Fidelibus